 However, the process is irreversible, meaning you can’t flash Frsky firmware back on the hardware.
 Update: you can now flash Frsky firmware back on R9 hardware if you wish.

-The most convenient way is to just buy the receivers (ES915RX) and transmitter module (ES915TX) made by Happymodel.
-They are inexpensive, designed specifically for the ExpressLRS and already loaded with the firmware, so they are plug and play.
+The most convenient way is to just buy the receivers and transmitter module that are made for ELRS.
+They are inexpensive, designed specifically for the ExpressLRS and already loaded with the firmware, so they are basically plug and play.

 Here are the specs of the transmitter module and receiver: